 I am an Assistant Professor of Computer Science and Engineering at the University of Michigan, also affiliated with the School of Information and Michigan Medicine.
-My research intersects HCI and AI, with a focus on developing interactive systems for accessibility and healthcare applications.
-I explore topics such as human-AI systems to enhance environmental awareness, AR/VR toolkits for accessibility, and technologies to improve communication and hearing health such as speech recognition systems and hearing devices.
-For more information, visit my lab page.
+My research intersects HCI and Generative AI, with a focus on developing audio models and interactive systems for accessibility, healthcare, and entertainment.
+For more information, visit my lab website.

 I completed my PhD at the University of Washington and MS at the MIT Media Lab.
 I have also worked at Microsoft Research, Google, and Apple.
 In 2023, I received the SIGCHI Outstanding Dissertation Award.